 The numbers were assigned primarily according to the time of product introduction to the market.
 The letters refer to P=host plant defense inducers; M=multi-site fungicides; and, U=unknown mode of action and unknown resistance risk.
 Reclassification of compounds based on new research may result in letter codes expiring.
 This is most likely in the U-section when the modes of action are clarified.
 For the complete list of FRAC Codes sorted by fungicide mode of action, go to www.frac.info, select ‘publications’ in the list on the left of the page, and click on ‘FRAC Code List’ (the resistance risk for each fungicide group is in the ‘comments’ column).
 There is also a ‘FRAC List of Fungicide Common Names‘ in the publications section of the FRAC website.

-If a fungicide contains more than one active ingredient (pre-mix), both FRAC Codes will be listed in the FRAC Code box.
+If a fungicide contains more than one active ingredient (pre-mix), both FRAC Codes will be listed in the FRAC Code box (see example on right).
 If FRAC codes are not found on the front of the label, they can be found within the resistance management section of the label.

-Fungicides with the same FRAC Code have similar mode of action and therefore could exhibit cross resistance.
+Fungicides with the same FRAC Code have similar modes of action and therefore could exhibit cross-resistance.
 Thus it is critically important to know the group code for the fungicides being used for a particular disease to avoid alternating among chemically similar fungicides.
-In the absence of other alternatives, it may be possible to rotate fungicides between subgroups (e.g., D1 and D2) if it is clear that cross resistance mechanisms do not exist in the target populations.
+In the absence of other alternatives, it may be possible to rotate fungicides between subgroups (e.g., D1 and D2) if it is clear that cross-resistance mechanisms do not exist in the target populations.
 Consult local expertise or visit www.frac.info for more information.